mrochon/keyvault/README.md

 and save it as *signingKeyId* in your Function App application settings and *local.settings.json* if you plan to run the code locally
 6. At the same time, set the *keyVaultName* setting to the short name of your key vault (the first segment in the uri).
 ### Azure AD
->**Note:** creating a Managed Identity for the Function App created an application and service principals in the AAD controlling the subscription owning the KeyVault (it does not show in the portal but it is there).
+>**Note:** creating a Managed Identity for the Function App created service principal in the AAD controlling the subscription owning the KeyVault (it does not show in the portal but it is there).
-It *may* be possible to use that application as OAuth2 client and perform steps 3-5 using that application.
-You would need to do it using
+However, you cannot use that application to assign to it permissions to access other APIs.
+You will need to create a new application.
-PowerShell.
-I used a different AAD tenant altogether to access Graph so I did not even try this approach.
+The new application may even be defined in a different AAD tenant (as in my case).

 1. Register a new application in your Azure AD
 2. You do not need to set a reply url - we will only use OAuth2 Client Credentials token in this app